Astros stay up late to celebrate back-to-back AL West titles

 The Twitter account of the defending World Series champions posted videos of players, coaches and their partners jumping up and down in celebration inside a meeting room at The Ritz-Carlton Toronto.

-“It was pretty unique,” Verlander said.
+“It was pretty unique,” ace Justin Verlander said.
 “There’s been some unique scenarios, but not like that one.”

+Back inside the smoky, dripping clubhouse, the Astros enjoyed a party that was, in Verlander’s words, “a little more traditional.”

 Houston opens the AL Division Series at home on Oct.
 5 against Central Division champion Cleveland.
-Infielder Alex Bregman said he was “super pumped” to repeat as division winners.
+Before Wednesday’s game, Bregman said he was “super pumped” to repeat as division winners.

 “We haven’t had the smoothest of rides, a little adversity along the way, but we’ve pushed through it and we’re playing good baseball at the right time,” he said.

-Left-hander Dallas Keuchel was among those who stayed up to watch the game at Safeco Field.
+Left-hander Dallas Keuchel was among those who stayed up to watch the A’s play Tuesday night at Safeco Field.
+Having celebrated late into the night, Keuchel was taking it easy at Wednesday’s postgame party.

-“Any excuse to party is a good excuse,” Keuchel said.
-“We did a little bit last night.
-I’m hurting today.”

-Win or lose later Wednesday, Houston planned to have a party in the visiting clubhouse of Rogers Centre after the series finale.
+“I usually drink a little bit at these but I’m still hurting from last night,” Keuchel said.

+Second baseman Jose Altuve said he was proud of his teammates for wrapping up a repeat division title.

 Hinch spoke to the Astros before Wednesday’s game to congratulate and thank the players, and to remind them of the task ahead.

-“I’m so proud of this team,” Hinch said.
+“I’m so proud of this team,” Hinch said before the game.
 “To go back-to-back 100 wins, back-to-back division championships, it’s not easy to do what we’re doing, so I do want out guys to relish in it.”

-The Astros (100-57) needed three wins in their final five games to break the 1998 team record.
+The Astros (100-57) need three wins in their final four games to break the 1998 team record.

 “It’s something we would like to accomplish,” Verlander said.
 “Selfishly, I think we’ve got the best Houston Astros team ever assembled.
 Having the record to show that would be nice.”